 Their work, directly linked to the Corps, involves:

-- coordinating the implementation of Youthpass; - carrying out the award and monitoring of the Quality Label in partner countries neighbouring the EU; - carrying out the Training and Evaluation Cycle in partner countries neighbouring the EU.
+- coordinating the implementation of Youthpass; - carrying out the award and monitoring of the Quality Label in partner countries; - carrying out the Training and Evaluation Cycle in partner countries.

 More information available at: www.salto-youth.net.